 - Play Apples to Apples with feelings cards and calming strategies.

-As soon as students start to wiggle, minds start to wander.
-It is great to build in opportunities to move within activities or between them.
+As soon as students start to wiggle, their minds start to wander.
+Aimd to build opportunities to move within activities or between them.
 This will keep students engaged and focused on the activities.

-This is also an excellent opportunity to teach students about self regulation.
-When they notice their bodies feeling wiggly, it tells them it's a good time for a quick stretch or some chair push-ups.
+It is also an excellent opportunity to teach students about self-regulation.
+When they notice their bodies feeling wiggly, it tells them it's a good time for a mindful stretch or chair push-ups.

-REFLECT: When can you build in movement into your session?
-Can it be part of activities or does it work better between activities?
+REFLECT: When can you build movement into your session?
+Can it be part of activities, or does it work better between activities?

-Children's books are a perfect tool for counseling with kindergarteners.
-They often have messages that align perfectly with our students' goals.
-I find students identify readily with the characters and connect to the main message.
+Children's books are a perfect tool for counseling kindergarteners.
+They often have messages that align perfectly with students' goals.
+Students identify readily with the characters and connect to the main message.

 Make sure the books are appropriate for kindergarten and are not too wordy or too abstract.